gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 After you entered the command to create a new PHP application, a lot of things happened under the covers:

 * A request was made to the broker application host to create a new php application
-* A message was dropped using MCollective and ActiveMQ to find a node host to handle the application creation request
+* A message was broadcast using MCollective and ActiveMQ to find a node host to handle the application creation request
 * A node host responded to the request and created an application / gear for you
 * All SELinux and cgroup policies were enabled for your application gear
 * A userid was created for your application gear